Flomp/wanderer/docs/src/content/docs/develop/api.md

 ## Upload trails
 One common use case for wanderer's API is bulk uploading GPX files to create new trails.
 For that, the API provides a separate endpoint: `/trail/upload`.
 You must first log in to use the endpoint.
-Afterwards you can send a GPX file to the endpoint to let wanderer parse it an create a new trail in your collection. wanderer will try to infer as much information as possible from the file itself.
+Afterwards you can send a GPX file to the endpoint to let <span class="-tracking-[0.075em]">wanderer</span> parse it an create a new trail in your collection. <span class="-tracking-[0.075em]">wanderer</span> will try to infer as much information as possible from the file itself.
 All additional information can be added to the trail via the UPDATE [endpoint](/api-reference/operations/updatetrail).

 ### Example
 ```bash